What is Computer Security..?

 another.
 If you open a file that contains a macro virus, the virus copies itself into the

-.
+application’s startup files.
 The computer is now infected.

 When you next open a file using the same application, the virus infects that file.
 If your